darviarush/perl-aion-engine/lib/Aion/Format.md

 # DESCRIPTION

-A utilities for format numbers, colorizing output and so on.
+A utilities for formatting numbers, colorizing output and so on.

 # SUBROUTINES/METHODS